Map of the whole of Shiga Prefecture

 Nagahama Railway Square is a railway museum consisting of three facilities: the Former Nagahama Station Building, the Nagahama Railway Culture Museum, and the Hokuriku Line Electrification Memorial Museum. <Former Nagahama Station Building> This first Nagahama station was built in 1882 as the first station of the Hokuriku Line.
 It is the oldest existing station building in Japan and was designated as a railway monument in the first selection.
 Inside the building, the stationmaster's office and the waiting room remain as they used to be.
 In the premises, you can see some railway heritage from the Meiji period (1868-1912), such as the stone tablets put in the tunnels of the former Hokuriku Line and the 29th switch point of the former Nagahama Station.
 This culture museum was founded next to the Former Nagahama Station Building on Railway Day (October 14) in 2000.
 It introduces the railway history of Nagahama and exhibits documents about Lake Biwa water transportation and model trains of the Hokuriku Line railway.
 This museum exhibits historical train cars ED70 Model No. 1 AC Electric Locomotive and D51 Model No. 793 Steam Locomotive that were used on the Hokuriku Line railway.
 It clearly explains the differences between AC and DC powers and displays the AC electric train cars in Japan using panels.
 Address632 Yawata-higashi-machi, Nagahama City, Shiga Prefecture Opening Hours9:30 to 17:00 (admission until 16:30) Regular Closing DayYear-end and New Year holidays (12/29 to 1/3) Website

-• Hikiyama Museum no name
+• Hikiyama Museum Recommended spots

 スポット画像未設定